Berkanktk/CyberSecurity/README.md

 Standard use
 `ftp <IP>`

 Enter your username and password to log in to the server.
-Some FTP servers allow anonymous logins with a username of "`anonymous`" and an email address as the password.
+Some FTP servers allow anonymous logins with a username and password of "`anonymous`".

 Commands:
 `ls` - list files